Vacua, Symmetries, and Higgsing of Chern-Simons Matter Theories: Linear Chern--Simons Matter theories, CS-levels

 To begin with, consider the Abelian theory shown in Figure~\ref{fig:abelian6nodes_lv0_branes_and_charges}, wherein also the brane realisation is provided.
 Upon Giveon--Kutasov (GK) duality \cite{Giveon:2008zn} one can derive the equivalent theory shown Figure~\ref{fig:abelian6nodes_lv0_branes_and_charges_GK} (see Appendix~\ref{app:GK} for more details).
 In addition, using the dualisation algorithm one can derive a $\mathcal{T}^T$-dual theory, as shown in Figure~\ref{fig:abelian6nodes_lv0_branes_and_charges_dual}, which is a standard $T^{\rho}_{\sigma}[\surm(N)]$ theory (see Appendix~\ref{app:TT_dualisation_algorithm} for the explicit dualisation of this example).

 \paragraph{Index.} First, consider the superconformal index analysis.
 The global symmetry algebra of the theories in Figure~\ref{fig:abelian6nodes_lv0_all} is

 where A/B denotes the branches of the CSM theories, which match with the Coulomb/Higgs branches of their $\mathcal{T}^T$-dual.
-The refined superconformal index\footnote{ For the supersymmetric index conventions, the reader is referred to \cite{Mekareeya:2022spm}.
-In particular, using $x$ and $t$ as the fugacities for the R-symmetry and the axial symmetry respectively, the hypermultiplet (h.) has charges $x^{1/2}t^{+1}$, while the twisted hypermultiplet (tw.h.) has $x^{1/2}t^{-1}$.} of the theories in Figure~\ref{fig:abelian6nodes_lv0_all} is perturbatively evaluated to
+The refined 3d $\Ncal=2$ superconformal index\footnote{ For the 3d $\Ncal=2$ supersymmetric index conventions, the reader is referred to \cite{Mekareeya:2022spm}.
+In particular, using $x$ and $t$ as the fugacities for the R-symmetry and the axial symmetry respectively, the $\Ncal=4$ hypermultiplet has charges $x^{1/2}t^{+1}$, while the $\Ncal=4$ twisted hypermultiplet has $x^{1/2}t^{-1}$.} of the theories in Figure~\ref{fig:abelian6nodes_lv0_all} is perturbatively evaluated to

 wherein the appearing irreducible representations (irreps) of \eqref{eq:global_algebra_6nodesAbelian} have been denoted by Dynkin labels for non-Abelian factors and fugacities for Abelian parts.
 The map between the above variables and the fugacities in the quiver (Figure~\ref{fig:abelian6nodes_lv0_branes_and_charges}) description is given by